-To improve accessibility and help students earn an associate degree and graduate, Lehigh Carbon Community College (LCCC) created the 'Academic Debt Relief' policy to enable students with outstanding balances from prior semesters to enroll in future semesters with the outstanding debt forgiven if certain criteria are met.
-After review, approval, and successful completion of the criteria outlined below, the student's prior semesters' debt will be removed from LCCC's collection agency's list and the debt will be waived.
+To improve accessibility to education for all students, Lehigh Carbon Community College (LCCC) created the 'Academic Debt Relief' program policy that enables students with outstanding balances due from prior semesters to enroll in future semesters with the outstanding debt forgiven if conditions are met.
+After review, approval, and successful completion of the semester(s), the student's prior semester's debt will be removed and the debt will be considered satisfied in full.